natcap/natural-capital-footprint-impact/README.md

 - **Footprint**: The area on the earth surface taken up by an asset.

 Asset location data is usually available as point coordinates (latitude/longitude).
 The real footprint of an asset may be available, but usually is not.
 To account for differences in data availability, this tool can be used in three different ways:
-1. **Point mode**: Assets are provided as latitude/longitude points.
+1. **Point mode**: Assets are provided by the user as latitude/longitude points.
 The actual asset footprint is not known or modeled.
-Statistics are calculated under each point only.
+Ecosystem service statistics are calculated under each point only.
-2. **Buffer mode**: Assets are provided as latitude/longitude points.
+2. **Buffer mode**: Assets are provided by the user as latitude/longitude points.
 The asset footprint is estimated by buffering (drawing a circle around) each point to a distance determined by the asset category.
-Statistics are calculated under each footprint.
+Ecosystem service statistics are calculated under each buffer/footprint.
-3. **Polygon mode**: Assets are provided as footprint polygons.
+3. **Polygon mode**: Assets are provided by the user as footprint polygons.
 This mode is preferred if actual asset footprint data are available.
-Statistics are calculated under each footprint.
+Ecosystem service statistics are calculated under each footprint.

 ## Data you must provide